 Liverpool City Council has been allocated funding by the Department of Education to provide holiday activities and healthy food for children.

-Merseyside Play Action Council, in partnership with LCVS, have been awarded the contract to deliver the HAF programme in Liverpool.
+Merseyside Play Action Council have been awarded the contract to deliver the HAF programme in Liverpool.
 We will be building on the success of the Play Partnership and Positive About Play to deliver the HAF programme, but we will be on the lookout for more local organisations to get involved to support children and young people across the city over the summer.

 • To eat more healthily over the school holidays (programmes will be expected to work towards the school food standards as part of the programme)

 • To be more active during the school holidays

 • To take part in engaging and enriching activates which support the development of resilience, character, and well-being along with their wider education attainment

 • To be safe and not to be socially isolated